 Budget: Jucy Snooze is a pod-style hostel by the airport with great facilities for a really good price

-Luxury: The Britten Stables is an award-winning restored stables that was a part of the 1896 Mona Vale Homestead.
-They have a range of rooms available with access to a gorgeous conservatory with an indoor pool, but I particularly love the Library Suite.
+Luxury: The Britten Stables is an award-winning restored stables that was a part of the 1896 Mona Vale Homestead, renovated in the 70s by legendary inventor John Britten.

 Driving time from Christchurch: 1h 20m to Akaroa, 81km